The Largest Religious Monument in the World: Angkor Wat in Cambodia

 Adoption of Buddhism

 Buddhism proliferated in the Cambodian region during the 13th century.
-Gradually, it became the dominant religion of Cambodia and Angkor Wat, along with other Hindu monuments were repurposed for Buddhist worship.
+Gradually, it became the dominant religion of Cambodia and Angkor Wat, along with other Hindu monuments, was repurposed for Buddhist worship.
 Buddhist iconography was added alongside the existing Hindu symbols and sculptures of Buddha were erected.
 The temple continues to be used for Buddhist worship to this day.

 Conservation and Restoration Efforts